OmalleyTomas98/graphTheoryProject/README.md

  - **Pumping lemma**
     - The pumping lemma is often used to prove that a particular language is non-regular: a proof by contradiction (of the language's regularity) may consist of exhibiting a word (of the required length) in the language that lacks the property outlined in the pumping lemma.

+-  **String Matching**
+   - String matching is completed using the match Function:
+      ```py
+          def match(regex, s):
+           # This function will return true if and only if the regular expression
+           # Regex fully matches the string s .It False otherwise.
+          # Ask the NFA if it matches the string s.
+          return nfa.accept in current
+         }
+      ```
 ## Program Running

 ## Conclusion

 ## References